|

 the food and beverage industry, particularly for detecting contaminants,

-preservatives, and food additives, which is driving its adoption amidst rising
+preservatives, and food additives, thereby driving its adoption amid rising

 Additionally, the versatility of liquid chromatography